Sunday 14 July 2024

 I was, at the time, a year into my fourth job in schools or colleges, and 12 years into my sortie into the education sector.
 Never one to make assumptions or to jump to premature conclusions, I wanted to check thoroughly that education was truly unsuitable for autistic people before moving on - or so I told myself.
 My previous role really had shown me that such organisations in this country were too stretched to think in the long term, or make accommodation for people like me, who thought differently.
 It was my own reluctance to admit defeat (how could the very home of learning be so exclusive and unwilling to affect change?) that kept me going back again and again.
 It certainly wasn't the money or job satisfaction.
 No, it was time for a change.
 My son was nearing A levels and no longer needed the company of parents during holidays.
 There were no more hurdles in my way.

 So why couldn't I apply for this job?
 The opportunity to learn and grow was wonderful....
 I could work from home, be a part of amazing projects or national importance and work with some of the brightest minds in the country.
 There was fear, certainly - I had been working in education for 12 years, and I was 55 years old.
 (It would be crushingly embarrassing in the interview to be asked about why I had stayed in education so long, wouldn't it?)
 I put off my decision.
-My friend nudged me occasionally and suggested talking on the phone to a company representative to ally my fears.
+My friend nudged me occasionally and suggested talking on the phone to a company representative to allay my fears.
 I began to feel more and more exposed as more and more barriers were removed.
 I needed a second opinion.

 The conversation with my husband is one I will never forget.
 I told him about the role, the company, the pay and all the other positives.
 The more potential issues he brought up, the more easily I could debunk them.
 When he still seemed unconvinced, I realised there might be another reason.
 I asked him if he thought I could do the job.
 After a short pause, he said 'no'.
 He confirmed all the doubts that resided in my mind: I've been in education too long, I'm not experienced in this sector, I'm too old, not bright enough...